The tale of the tourtière landaise

 La Tourtière Landaise

 Boulangerie Pierre Labat

 425 Avenue du Maréchal Lyautey

-Demonstration of making a tourtière on Tuesday/Thursday/Sunday mornings at 10:30am (free).
-July and August, booking required.
+Tourtière making demonstration on Tuesday/Thursday/Sunday mornings at 10:30am (free) in July and August, booking required.